RikMaxSpeed/SampleGen/README.md

 This has been helpful to highlight the size of the latent space required (sometimes a variable will be barely used), and that generally we are achieving our ideal mu=0, std=1 distribution for each variable.

+Surprisingly, when hyper-optimising, there was little difference in accuracy when the latent space was 5 or 11 variables.
+However on examining the plots of the encodings, it became apparent that some of the variables were not actually be used much and had a tiny stdev.
+So it would seem that a 5 (or possibly 6) dimensional latent space is sufficient!

 ## Key Lessons Learnt